xmos/xmath_walkthrough/doc/tutorial/intro.md

 ### Part 2 -- Fixed-point

-The part implements the FIR filter using fixed-point arithmetic.
+This part implements the FIR filter using fixed-point arithmetic.
 Once an application developer overcomes the conceptual hurdle of reasoning about exponents and conversion between fixed-point representations, fixed-point arithmetic is a convenient and fast alternative to floating-point arithmetic.